FREE TESTS

 Example: \(3.2 \times 0.5\)

-Multiply as whole numbers \(32 \times 5 = 160\) and then place the decimal for 2 digits (1 digit + 1 digit)
+Multiply as whole numbers (\(32 \times 5 = 160\)) and then move the decimal two places.

 \(3.2 \times 0.5 = 1.6\)